doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 ###Library assemblies

-- **Compilation assemblies**: Used to referenced all project dependencies when compiling.
+- **Compilation assemblies**: Used to reference all project dependencies when compiling.

 - **Default runtime assemblies**: Used for implementation at runtime, need to be loaded for all dependencies.